DO WE HAVE TO SIN?

 You, however, are controlled not by the sinful nature but by the Spirit, if the Spirit of God lives in you.
 And if anyone does not have the Spirit of Christ, he does not belong to Christ.
 (Romans 8:9)

-What Paul means is, since we have the Holy Spirit dwelling in us we ought not to be controlled by the sinful nature; that we are not obligated to be controlled by the sinful nature; that we have the ability to overcome the sinful nature.
+What Paul means is, because we have the Holy Spirit dwelling in us, we can choose to not to be controlled by the sinful nature.
+We are not obligated to be controlled by the sinful nature; we have the ability to overcome the sinful nature.

 But if Christ is in you, your body is dead because of sin, yet your spirit is alive because of righteousness.
 (Romans 8:10)